KrzysztofZawisla/leo/grammar/README.md

 A circuit declaration defines a circuit type, as consisting of member constants, variables and functions.
+A circuit declaration may be preceded with a number of annotations.
 A circuit member constant declaration as consisting of member constants, member variables, and member functions.
 To more simply accommodate the backward compatibility